 We discussed automation and best practices to build relevant relationships and experiences with your prospects.￼

-What a good follow up is depends on who you’re talking to.
-What are the problems they’re trying to solve and how can you help them and where are they in the funnel?￼￼ Make sure you’re addressing their needs and their challenges.￼ Of course, if you follow up quickly those items might be top of mind for them.
+What a good follow-up depends on who you’re talking to.
+What are the problems they’re trying to solve and how can you help them, and where are they in the funnel?￼￼ Make sure you’re addressing their needs and their challenges.￼ Of course, if you follow up quickly, those items might be top of mind for them.

 Where is that fine line between being helpful and being annoying?

-For example, I often go to websites of conferences￼ and reach out to sponsors to offer them my event coverage package￼￼￼.
+For example, in the past, I’ve gone to websites of conferences￼ and reached out to sponsors to offer them my event coverage package￼￼￼.

 Another strategy is to focus the discussion around asking about what their current goals and needs are.